[Recipe 1] TWO ROAST CHICKENS with HERBED VEGGIES

 - 1 x 1.75 kilo chicken yields approx 4 cups chopped chicken meat – you’ll need 2 cups meat for Recipe 2.

 - Leftover roast chicken is fantastic stirred through Vietnamese style coleslaw.
 Use this recipe, replacing the beef with sliced chicken.
 Remaining cabbage can be used in Recipe 2 (see below)!

-- Leftover roast veggies and chicken are delicious in toasties with pesto and Swiss cheese; or in wraps with caramelised red onion jam, grated cheddar and rocket (arugula).
+- Leftover roast veggies and chicken are delicious in toasties with pesto and Swiss cheese; or in wraps with caramelised red onion jam, cheddar and rocket (arugula).